-Homemade hamburger buns—they’re easier to make than you think, and are oh-so-good!
+Homemade hamburger buns are easier to make than you think and oh-so-good!

 I recently stumbled upon a recipe for burgers from the blog A Duck’s Oven.